 Here we conducted a scenario analysis that incorporated the impact of treatment on productivity in the economic evaluation.
-The costs of lost productivity were based on data from the American Migraine Prevalence and Prevention study, in which nearly 200,000 participants reported estimates of lost productivity time.
-Prevalence and Prevention study, in which nearly 200,000 participants reported estimates of lost productivity time.
-Data on the number of hours of productivity lost in the last two weeks.
+The costs of lost productivity were based on data from the American Migraine Prevalence and Prevention study, in which nearly 200,000 participants reported estimates of lost productivity time.204 Specifically, patients with migraine reported the average number of hours of productivity lost in the last two weeks.
 Data on the number of migraines experienced in the last three months and the amount of lost productivity was used to estimate the number of hours lost per migraine day.
-To estimate the cost, the median income rate in the US was used.
+To estimate the cost, the median income rate in the US was used.205